 Going on a camping trip requires a lot of preparation especially for first-timers.
 Not only are you supposed to be both physically and mentally fit, you also need to pay special attention to your basic wilderness skills.
 Also important is your choice of equipment and gear that you will be bringing with you.
 While we cannot really tell you specific products to bring, we can nevertheless, share with your our essential camping preparation checklist to get you started.

-Starting a fire is perhaps one of the most essential, most important skills that any camper needs to master even before heading out into the woods or in the wilderness.
+Starting a fire and building a campfire is perhaps one of the most essential, most important skills that any camper needs to master even before heading out into the woods or in the wilderness.
 Fire is what you need to boil the water you’re going to drink and use to cook your food.
 You will also need fire to illuminate your way in the wilderness, providing ample light to your campsite, and give you warmth especially on chilly nights.
 As a matter of fact, no camper should ever venture into the wild without first knowing how to start a fire using very primitive methods.
-Thankfully, there are gadgets you can rely on to help you start a fire using primitive methods but employing 21st century technology.
+Thankfully, there are camping gadgets you can rely on to help you start a fire using primitive methods but employing 21st century technology.
 This is why you’ll need a fire starter that’s tough, durable, efficient, and absolutely weatherproof.
 It should never fail in its function regardless of how extreme and harsh weather and environmental conditions can be.

 If you don’t mind sleeping on a bed of grass, then you won’t need a sleeping bag.
 Unfortunately, the wilderness can be very unforgiving especially at night.
 So, even if you had a hammock which effectively raises you from the forest floor and away from critters and bugs, you’d still need a tough, durable, and thermally-efficient sleeping bag to keep you warm and protect you from the elements.